Current Vacancies

 Communication and Team Working

-6. Proven ability in effective and persuasive communication
+6. Proven ability in effective and transparent communication

 7. Ability to supervise the work of others to focus team efforts and motivate individuals